 A more complicated example – a trust has a rental property loss of $3,000 and a gross capital gain of $7,000 (subjected to the CGT 50% discount).

-The deed could exclude the capital gain from trust income or be silent as to the meaning of trust income.
-As a result the trust income could be negative $3,000 and have no income available for distribution.
-A remedy could be the trustee making beneficiaries specifically entitled to the capital gain instead of the trust being taxable and not being able to claim the discount.
+The deed could exclude the capital gain from trust income or be silent about the meaning of trust income.
+As a result, the trust income could be negative $3,000 and have no income available for distribution.
+A remedy could be the trustee making beneficiaries specifically entitled to the capital gain instead of the trust being taxable and unable to claim the discount.

 The deed could include the capital gain in trust income.
-As a result the trust income would be $4,000 and the taxable income would be $500.
-For streaming to be effective the trustee needs to make beneficiaries specifically entitled to the capital gain otherwise the capital gain is included in trust income and distributed on the proportionate basis.
+As a result, the trust income would be $4,000, and the taxable income would be $500.
+For streaming to be effective, the trustee needs to make beneficiaries specifically entitled to the capital gain; otherwise, the capital gain is included in trust income and distributed proportionately.

 No. Each beneficiary would be assessed on 50% taxable and 50% discount.